cjgonzalez37/automated-api-testing-challenge/README.md

 ## API Endpoints

 ### GET /users
-Gets all users
+Gets all users from the database
 - **Response:** List of users (without passwords)

 ### POST /users
-Creates a new user
+Creates a new user in the database
 - **Body:** `{"name": "string", "email": "string", "password": "string"}`
 - **Response:** Created user (without password)
 - **Status:** 201 if successful, 400 if email already exists

 ### GET /users/{user_id}
-Gets a user by ID
+Gets a user by ID from the database
 - **Response:** Specific user
 - **Status:** 200 if it exists, 404 if it does not exist